CAMP LEJEUNE WATER CONTAMINATION LAWSUIT AND TOXIC WATER EXPOSURE

 On August 10, 2022, the U.S. President, Joe Biden, signed into law the full Honoring Our PACT Act of 2022, making it possible for veterans and their family members affected by contaminated water at the Marine Corps Base Camp Lejeune in North Carolina to file a lawsuit against the US federal government.
 The Camp Lejeune Justice Act, which revolves around the water contamination at Camp Lejeune, is part of the comprehensive Pact Act, whose main objective is to improve access to health care and disability benefits for veterans exposed to toxic substances around the world.

 For a long time, veterans affected by this contamination and their families were unable to file any Camp Lejeune water contamination lawsuit against the federal government due to the opaqueness of the existing legislation.
 But with this Camp Lejeune Justice Act, survivors of Camp Lejeune water contamination now have the critical support they’ve been waiting for to access proper health care and the long-awaited disability benefits.
 The Act prevents the federal government from asserting any claim to immunity when facing health care or disability lawsuits involving victims of Camp Lejeune water contamination.
-Victims now have the legal right to file a contamination lawsuit and receive a settlement for their injuries.

 How the Camp Lejeune Justice Legislation Came About to Help People Impacted by the Contaminated and Toxic Water

 Camp Lejeune Justice Act of 2022 was introduced by North Carolina Senator, Thom Tillis, in November 2021 as part of the efforts by different organizations to deliver justice for the veterans affected by the water contamination at Camp Lejeune.
-The legislation was drafted by a team of legislators, victims, and attorneys Jerry Ensminger and Mike Partain, who were brought together by Ed Bell – the founder of Bell Legal Group – for the sole purpose of providing Camp Lejeune victims with a fair legislative solution and the ability to file a contamination lawsuit.
+The legislation was drafted by a team of legislators, victims, and attorneys Jerry Ensminger and Mike Partain, who were brought together by Ed Bell – the founder of Bell Legal Group – for the sole purpose of providing Camp Lejeune victims with a fair legislative solution and the ability to file a lawsuit.

 Also on the team were the former Federal Judge and Congressman, John Napier, and retired U.S. Magistrate Judge George Kosko.
 Once the team was done formulating the Camp Lejeune legislation, it handed it over to Tillis, who brought it to the Senate for approval.
 The main aim of the Act is to correct the unjust legal barriers that Marines stationed at Camp Lejeune and their families have been facing when filing claims against the federal government for the injuries suffered due to the exposure to contaminated water at the camp.